abdsyafiq/Analyzing-eCommerce-Business-Performance-with-SQL/README.md

 * **Payment Type**

 The first step is to prepare the database and create a table from the given data using PostgreSQL.
 After that, I perform queries to display related data from the three aspects mentioned above.

+The results of the analysis can be seen [here](https://github.com/abdsyafiq/Analyzing-eCommerce-Business-Performance-with-SQL/blob/master/Analyzing%20eCommerce%20Business%20Performance%20with%20SQL.pdf).